Section 1

 ANY-maze version 7 is only available as a 64-bit program.
 This differs to version 6 of ANY-maze, which was available as both a 32-bit and a 64-bit program.

-Some older image capture and input/output devices that ANY-maze has previously supported are incompatible with the 64-bit version, and we are therefore designating them as ‘legacy’ devices.
+Some older image capture and input/output devices that ANY-maze has previously supported are incompatible with the 64-bit version, or have been removed for other technical reasons, and we are therefore designating them as ‘legacy’ devices.
 This means that they will only work with the 32-bit version 6 of ANY-maze; they won’t work with version 7 or above.

 We are also designating Windows XP and Windows Vista as legacy operating systems, and these too will only work with the 32-bit version 6 of ANY-maze.

-We will continue to produce maintenance releases of the 32-bit version 6 of ANY-maze until the end of June 2022, but new features will only be added to version 7 and above.
+We have now stopped producing maintenance releases of the 32-bit version 6 of ANY-maze, and new features will only be added to version 7 and above.

 The rest of this document describes this legacy policy in more detail and explains how it may affect you.